cran-task-views/SportsAnalytics/SportsAnalytics.md

 The list of packages is aspirationally comprehensive.
 If there is a sports analytics package on CRAN that we have missed, please let us know.
 Contributions are always welcome, and encouraged -- please see the linked GitHub repository for details.

-### General

--   `r pkg("teamcolors")` provides color palettes, **ggplot2** themes, **xaringan** themes, and logos for professional teams across a variety of sports and leagues. `r pkg("teamcolors")` was originally designed to create the data graphics in [Lopez, et al. (2018)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-12/issue-4/How-often-does-the-best-team-win-A-unified-approach/10.1214/18-AOAS1165) (`r doi("10.1214/18-AOAS1165")`).
--   `r pkg("colorr")` contains color palettes for professional sports teams in the EPL, MLB, NBA, NHL, and NFL.
--   `r pkg("nbapalettes")` contains color palettes inspired by NBA team jersey colors.
--   `r pkg("sportyR")` contains functions for creating **ggplot2** representations of sports playing surfaces pursuant to rule-book specifications.
-This is particularly useful for plotting player tracking data.
--   `r pkg("SportsTour")` provides functions for displaying tournament fixtures using knock-out and round robin methods.
--   `r pkg("TouRnament")` consists of two functions: 1) Creating league tables based on results and 2) Creating a match schedule for a league.

 ### Sport-Specific Packages